 Building Transactions

-SuinsTransaction is the client used similar to Transaction, and helps in building a transaction.
-You need to instatiate it once in every programmable transaction block (PTB) that you're building.
+SuinsTransaction is the client you use similar to Transaction, and helps in building a transaction.

 Available functions